 Bananas are a fruit, and fruit is healthy.
 But are bananas healthy for chinchillas, or could they be unhealthy, even poisonous?

 Are bananas good for chinchillas?
-They aren’t poisonous, but are unsuitable as they contain far too many calories.
-They contain lots of fructose (fruit sugar) which your chinchilla’s gut isn’t used to, and will make it gain weight.
+They aren’t poisonous, but are unsuitable as they contain far too much sugar.
+They contain lots of fructose (fruit sugar) which your chinchilla’s gut isn’t used to, and will make it become bloated.
 We recommend avoiding them completely.

 While you can serve small portions, this is a pointless exercise as there are many snacks that a) won’t make your chin overweight even in large quantities, and b) your chinchilla will love.
 So instead, suitable snacks for chinchillas include rose hips and hay with herbs in it.